niladrridas/quantumpi-portablehub/README.md

 ## License

-This project is licensed under MIT license.
-See the [LICENSE.md](link-to-license-file) file for details.
+This project is licensed under the MIT license.
+See the [LICENSE.md](https://github.com/niladrigithub/quantumpi-portablehub/issues/3) file for details.

 ## Acknowledgments